 Do I need to know a programming language for the CySA+ exam?

 Knowing a programming language for a CySA+ exam depends on the job role which the CySA+ professional is performing.
 For example, if you are managing a Security Information and Event Management (SIEM) program, you should have knowledge of eXtensible Markup Language (XML).
 According to CompTIA, AlienVault uses XML to customize SIEM and creates drivers in it.

-Having knowledge of C and C++ is also a plus.
-This is because the primary role of the CySA+-certified is to find network vulnerabilities that resulted from poor programming in C and C++.
+Knowledge of Extensible Markup Language (XML) and Structured Query Language (SQL) injection is important because the primary role of the CySA+-certified is to find network vulnerabilities that result from poor programming in these two attack types.

 Why are CySA+ requirements necessary?

 CySA+ requirements are necessary to boost your prestige and pay scale in the cybersecurity realm.
 According to CompTIA, having prior experience ensures your expertise and reduces training time; that may empower your CV or increase your value to employers.
 Likewise, prior job experience also builds expectations and provides trust on the side of employers.

 In addition, having a Security+, Network+ or equivalent experience indicates to employers that the CompTIA CySA+ is not your first certification.
 Instead, your showcase demonstrates multiple CompTIA certifications that make you eligible for higher-paying positions.